Zoidmania/pyllock/readme.md

 Add the dependencies you want in `pyproject.toml`, and pin the versions using `pip-tools` in a `requirements.txt`-style lock file. `pip-tools` creates a temporary virtual environment whenever a new lockfile is created, so you don't have to worry about poisoning your venv.
-Using Baka, devs can generate new lockfiles and update their local env using `make update`.
+Using Pyllock, devs can generate new lockfiles and update their local env using `make update`.

 Note that this methodology generates all of the main dependencies in the both the `main` and `dev`,